fomy/destor/README.md

 destor can run as follows:

 1. start a backup task,
-   > destor /path/to/data -p"a line in config file"
+   > destor /path/to/data -p"a line as in config file"

 2. start a restore task,
-   > destor -r<jobid> /path/to/restore -p"a line in config file"
+   > destor -r<jobid> /path/to/restore -p"a line as in config file"

 3. start a delete job,
    > destor -d<jobid>